CONTEXT/BACKGROUND OF THE PROJECT

 DESCRIPTION OF UNDERTAKEN MAIN ACTIVITIES

-There will be 3 main activities beyond the traditional project management activity.
+There have been 3 main activities beyond the traditional project management activity.

-The second main activity will be the development of methodological guides useful for training on the whole-school approach to education topic.
+The second main activity was the development of methodological guides useful for training on the whole-school approach to education topic.

-The third and last main activity will be the short-term training addressed to 60 teachers, educators, youth workers in developing the whole-school approach.
+The third and last main activity was the short-term training addressed to 60 teachers, educators, youth workers in developing the whole-school approach.

-There will be a combination of different methodologies used depending on the type of activity, beyond the traditional project cycle management activity.
+There have been a combination of different methodologies used depending on the type of activity, beyond the traditional project cycle management activity.

-As far as the first one is concerned, we will proceed through a desk research, the literary review, the preparation of a paper, the peer review and the publication.
+As far as the first one is concerned, we proceeded through a desk research, the literary review, the preparation of a paper, the peer review and the publication.

-Rather similar will be the methodology also for the second activity, although in this case, the collection of a questionnaire and the preparation of a report will also be foreseen.
+Rather similar was the methodology also for the second activity, although in this case, the collection of a questionnaire and the preparation of a report was also foreseen.

-Finally, the third activity will use non-formal and informal methods.
+Finally, the third activity used non-formal and informal methods.

 RESULTS AND IMPACT ATTAINED

-- a 30-page report resulting from the needs analysis that will be conducted in each country participating in the project;
+- a 30-page report resulting from the needs analysis conducted in each country participating in the project;

-- a 20-page scientific paper on the whole-school approach borrowed and adapted from the SHE (Schools for Health in Europe Network Foundation) model and published in the
+- a 20-page scientific paper on the whole-school approach borrowed and adapted from the SHE (Schools for Health in Europe Network Foundation) model;

 - a 30-page methodological guidelines.